• Skip to primary navigation

 Chickpea egg salad sandwich open faced with lettuce and tomato on one side of the bread; chickpea egg salad on the other pice of bread with a pickle on a plate.

 Before transitioning to a plant-based diet, I loved egg salad.
 And although I make a screaming good tofu egg salad, today I decided to use chickpeas instead of tofu.
 Although based on a traditional egg salad recipe, chickpea egg salad has a distinct fancy flare.
-So I've added unique ingredients to bring elegance to vegan egg salad.
+So I've added unique ingredients to bring elegance to this chickpea egg salad recipe.

 Jump to: